iMate-TSE/iMate-Backend/README.md

 # A Guide to the Backend API
 The backend uses a library called ASP.NET it lets you write web services.
-This code will run to expose API endpoints which the Maui side (frontend will call)
+This code will run to expose API endpoints which the Maui side (frontend)

 ## Folders
 - Services: a middleman for anything you need.